vivek4879/WorkoutTracker/sprint2.md

 **1.5 Unit Testing and Testify library**

 I wrote unit tests using the Testify library to validate API behavior.
 The Testify library provides mocking for database interactions, simplifies assertions with assert functions, and makes unit tests more readable and maintainable.

 ### 2. Frontend

-## Unit tests and Cypress test for frontend
+## Unit Tests and Cypress Test for Frontend

+#### 1. Unit Tests for FrontEnd

+    1. Login Component: Ensures the Login page is rendered correctly.
+    2. SignUp Component: Ensures the SignUp page is rendered correctly.
+    3. ForgotPass Component: Ensures the ForgotPass page is rendered correctly.
+    4. Dashboard Component: Ensures the Dashboard page is rendered correctly.
+    5. Calendar Component: Ensures the Calendar page is rendered correctly.

+#### 2. Cypress Test for Integration Testing

+    1. Login: Go to Login Page, enter dummy credentials and make sure the user is directed to the Dashboard.

 ## Unit tests for backend